databendlabs/databend/docs/doc/13-sql-clients/00-mysql.md

 <iframe width="853" height="505" className="iframe-video" src="https://www.youtube.com/embed/3cFmGvtU-ws" title="YouTube video player" frameBorder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowFullScreen></iframe>

-## Built-in Accounts

-There are four built-in accounts in Databend that can be accessed from a local machine without requiring a password.
-These accounts are immutable and possess the highest level of privileges, meaning their settings cannot be altered or removed.
-Additionally, it is not possible to change or update their passwords.

-- `root@127.0.0.1`
-- `root@localhost`
-- `default@127.0.0.1`
-- `default@localhost`

 ## Example: Connect from DBeaver

 DBeaver is a universal database management tool for everyone who needs to work with data in a professional way.
 With DBeaver you are able to manipulate with your data like in a regular spreadsheet, create analytical reports based on records from different data storages, export information in an appropriate format.